 But somewhere in the gloom there was ABBA.
 The four luscious-haired Swedes were a beacon of hope with irrepressibly happy soundtrack and glitter galore.

-In return, we definitely thanked them for the music, with sales of more than 500 million records worldwide, an eight-year streak of chart-topping singles, a blockbuster hit show, Mamma Mia, and a guaranteed slot in on pretty much all party playlists.
+In return, we definitely thanked them for the music, with sales of more than 500 million records worldwide, an eight-year streak of chart-topping singles, a blockbuster show and spin off film, Mamma Mia, and a guaranteed slot in on pretty much all party playlists.

 Björn Ulvaeus, Anni-Frid Lyngstad, Agnetha Fältskog and Benny Andersson: ABBA won the 1974 Eurovision Song Contest with song 'Waterloo'